 Folic acid absorbs well into the blood stream but 40-60% of the population has a mutation in the MTHFR gene which means they are unable to use folic acid or are less efficient at converting it to the active form (1).
 Since the conversion is inefficient, folic acid can build up in the blood and cause health issues (2, 3).

 But more importantly than that, if it’s not being converted it won’t help prevent neural tube defect.

 Neural tube defects develop around 6-8 weeks gestation, a time when some women may not know they’re pregnant.
 For this reason, public health officials want all women of childbearing age to take a folate supplement or a prenatal vitamin that contains folate.

 While consistent supplementation would be nice, it’s not realistic to expect every woman to do that.
 If you are planning to become pregnant start taking a prenatal right away, ideally supplementation begins 3 months prior to conception.

-Sources and RDA
+Dietary Sources and RDA

 Pregnant women need at least 600 mcg of folate per day.
 Check your prenatal vitamin to make sure it contains folate and not folic acid.
 You’ll also want to make sure you’re getting plenty of folate from foods.

 - Leafy Greens